 New Zealand companies and businesses can also build and operate sustainably.
 For information on how to reduce costs and increase competitiveness through energy efficiency and renewable energy practices check out www.eecabusiness.govt.nz.

 Conventional or non-conventional designs – how to meet compliance

 All buildings build in New Zealand – whether conventional or more innovative designs – must meet the minimum health and safety performance requirements of the New Zealand Building Code.
 There are two ways performance to the Building Code can be met:

 At the end of the day regardless of what you design, conventional or more innovative, you must be able to demonstrate compliance with the Building Code.
 Remember this is just about meeting the minimum requirements to ensure the health and safety of people using the building.
-Obviously, if you want to, you can choose to design and build something with a far superior performance than the building code’s minimum standards.
+Obviously, if you want to, you can choose to design and build something with a far superior level of performance than the building code’s minimum standards.

 - Level – BRANZ guidance onto designing and building more sustainable homes.

 - BRANZ – guides for Eco Building and sustainable construction, including